 In recent Fiscal Years, the Authority has experienced challenges in spending the full amount of its approved capital budgets.
 On January 14, 2016, the Authority's senior management presented a report on its capital program to the Board's finance and administration committee (the "Capital Program Review").
-In Fiscal Years 2011-2015, the Authority spent 71%, 74%, 79%, 79%, and 65% of its approved capital budget, respectively.
-In Fiscal Year 2014 and Fiscal Year 2015, investment through the capital program decreased for various reasons, including vendor delays in bus and railcar deliveries, the purchase of materials requiring longer manufacturing times, and construction projects starting later than forecasted.
-See "THE TRANSIT SYSTEM - Funding of the Capital Costs of the Transit System - Capital Program Review" herein.

-According to the Capital Program Review, insufficient management controls were put in place to establish formal processes and procedures to initiate projects, efficiently monitor progress based on scope and schedule, and validate budget requests for future years based on schedule.
+According to the Capital Program Review, insufficient management controls had been put in place to establish formal processes and procedures to initiate projects, efficiently monitor progress based on scope and schedule, and validate budget requests for future years based on schedule.
 Contract delays were also highlighted as a key factor contributing to capital budget underspending.